Priya80064/POWERBI_Business_Insights_360_Project/README.md

 # AtliQ Hardware Analytics

 ## 📌 Company Background
-**AtliQ Hardware** is a global manufacturer and seller of computer hardware and peripherals, including PCs, mice, and printers.
+**AtliQ Hardware** is a global manufacturer and seller of computer hardware and peripherals, including PCs, mouse, and printers.
 The company operates through multiple sales channels:

 - **Retailer Channels:**
   - **Brick & Mortar:** Physical stores like Croma, Best Buy.